NALTP/Rules/README.md

     - (a) Add/drop periods:
       - (i) Regular season:
         - (1) There will be two add/drop periods during the regular season.
-          - (aa) The first Majors add/drop period will begin at the conclusion of the draft and conclude before the start of the Minors draft or the midnight before week 1 game days, whichever comes first.
+          - (aa) The first Majors add/drop period will begin at the conclusion of the draft and conclude 24 hours before the start of the Minors draft or the midnight before week 1 game days, whichever comes first.
-          - (bb) The second Majors add/drop period will begin at the conclusion of week 2 default games and conclude 72 hours after the midnight following week 2 default games unless otherwise announced by the CRC.
+          - (bb) The second Majors add/drop period will begin at the conclusion of week 2 default games and conclude 24 hours after the midnight following week 2 default games unless otherwise announced by the CRC.
       - (ii) Postseason:
         - (1) There will be no add/drop periods in the postseason.
     - (b) Add/drop process: